dd32/td-gh-ex/readme.txt

 == Auto Colorizing Feature ==

-When you select custom color for links, the color for hover links will be changed prorgammatically to more dark as selected color.
+When you select custom color for links, the color for hover links will be set programmatically some darker color.
 In a similar manner the second color for navigation bar gradient is being assigned.
 Analogously, post icons (of post date, user, category, tags) color is calculated from main text color.

 == What Is on Demo Slides? ==